kathoffman/tmleplus/README.md

 # tmleplus

-Generalized functions produced from code originally written by Dr. Ivan Diaz to calculate additional effects and standard errors from various types of tmle objects.
+Generalized functions produced from code originally written by Dr. Ivan Diaz to calculate additional effects and standard errors from various types of Target Maximum Likelihood Estimation (TMLE) objects.

 To install: